yegor256/blog/_posts/2015/sep/2015-09-01-redundant-variables-are-evil.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">More variables with longer self-explainable names make code... <a href="https://twitter.com/hashtag/elegantobjects?src=hash&amp;ref_src=twsrc%5Etfw">#elegantobjects</a></p>&mdash; Yegor Bugayenko (@yegor256) <a href="https://twitter.com/yegor256/status/1074235467887980544?ref_src=twsrc%5Etfw">December 16, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-P.S. ``Avoid temporary vairables.
+P.S. ``Avoid temporary variables.
 The fewer temporary variables in a program, the less chance there is that one will not be properly initialized, or that one will be altered unexpectedly before it is used.''---_The Elements of Programming Style_, Brian Kernighan and Phillip James Plauger, 1974.